segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 {% include components/actions-fields.html %}

 > info ""
-> If you need support setting things up, you can contact the ABsmartly support team on Slack or via email at [ABsmartly's Support](mailto:support@absmartly.com).
+> If you need support setting things up, you can contact the ABsmartly support team on Slack or [via email](mailto:support@absmartly.com).

 # Sending exposures to Segment